Daniel Wenas: Professional career

-Pelita Jaya Esia (2011–2014)
+Pelita Jaya Esia (2011 - 2014)

-Rookie Season (2011–12)
+Rookie Season (2011 - 2012)

-Wenas was immediately recruited to play professionally for Pelita Jaya after graduating high school and during his freshman year at Perbanas Institute.
+Daniel Wenas was immediately recruited to play professionally for Pelita Jaya after graduating high school and during his freshman year at Perbanas Institute.
 He made his professional debut on 11 December 2011 against JNE Bandung Utama and scored 8 points together with 8 rebounds, 1 assist and 2 steals in 16 minutes.
-He scored a season high 17 points 118–64 victory on 1 February 2012 against NSH Jakarta.
+He scored a season high 17 points 118 - 64 victory on 1 February 2012 against NSH Jakarta.
 He finished his rookie season averaging 5.7 points, 2.6 rebounds, 0.8 assist, 0.8 steal and 0.1 block, playing mainly as the backup Small-Forward for the team.

-2012-13 Season
+2012 - 2013 Season

-Wenas returned to Pelita Jaya for his second season and scored a season high 18 points again, against NSH Jakarta on 16 January 2013 and brought his team to a 73-38 blowout win.
+Daniel Wenas returned to Pelita Jaya for his second season and scored a season high 18 points again, against NSH Jakarta on 16 January 2013 and brought his team to a 73 - 38 blowout win.
 He ended the regular season with an average of 5.6 points, 1.8 rebounds, 0.45 assist, 0.45 steal, and 0.08 block.
 He then helped his team reach the 2013 NBL Final to play against Aspac Jakarta led by his former high-school teammate, the rookie of the year, Andakara Prastawa.
-During the final, Wenas only played 10 minutes and scored 4 points as his team was eliminated with the score of 50 to 63.
+During the final, Daniel Wenas only played 10 minutes and scored 4 points as his team was eliminated with the score of 50 to 63.